ylazy/vscode-actionscript-extension-pack/README.md

 # VSCode ActionScript extension pack

-List of must-try extensions that could be used for ActionScript development with Visual Studio Code.
+List of must-try extensions that can be used for ActionScript development with Visual Studio Code.

 | Extension Name                                                                                                      | Author              | Description                                                                                                                                                                                  |
 | ------------------------------------------------------------------------------------------------------------------- | ------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |